 - Convention on the Transboundary Effects of Industrial Accidents

 - Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters (Aarhus Convention)

-- Recommendations on electronic information tools aimed to assist Parties, Signatories and other interested States in promoting development, maintaining, enhancing, and using electronic information tools to support the implementation of the Aarhus Convention (2005)
+- Updated recommendations on the more effective use of electronic information tools aim to assist Parties, Signatories and other interested States in promoting development, maintaining, enhancing, and using electronic information tools and applying modern digital technologies (blockchain, AI, digital twins, augmented reality, etc.) to support the implementation of the Aarhus Convention (2021)

-- The Pan-European Strategic Framework for Greening the Economy
+- Pan-European Strategic Framework for Greening the Economy

 - UNECE Protocol on Strategic Environmental Assessment